cssbristol/cssbristol.co.uk/pages/freshers2020.md

 * 'How many notebooks will I need?'

 Hard to answer, but I'd suggest around 1 per unit.
 It varies massively though, so I'd see how you're doing first.
 You can bring laptops to lectures too if you prefer that.

+## Staying in the loop

+Keep an eye on this site and our social media for more events throughout the year!

+{% include social-links.html %}